 Download and Update Games

-If you want to go all out you can not only update the console but also download any games and apply any updates that are available.
-As we mentioned above just like the console needs updates the games often have updates too (we don’t get as much time to game these days as we used to, and let us tell you, its annoying to boot up the ol’ Xbox after months of it sitting idle only to have every game we want to play need to update and restart).
+If you want to go all out, you can not only update the console but also download any games and apply any updates that are available.
+As we mentioned above just like the console needs updates the games often have updates too.
+We don’t get as much time to game these days as we used to and let us tell you, it’s annoying to boot up the old Xbox after months of it sitting idle only to have every game we want to play need to update and restart.

 There is one part of this section that does conflict with the previous section.
 Many game consoles, especially when you buy holiday bundles, come with voucher codes for games.
 These vouchers are either for a specific game or offer the user the ability to pick one out of three available games or the like.